alvidir/webcache/README.md

   timeout: 3600 # for how long a cached response is valid (s)
   methods:
     - GET # catch only responses of GET requests

+request:
+  timeout: 3000 # how much long can it takes a request to get back a response (ms)

+  methods:
+    - name: default
+      enabled: true # since non listed method are disabled by default, enable all them
+    - name: DELETE
+      cached: false # do not catch any DELETE response

 router:
   - endpoints: # afected endpoints for the current configuration (regex)